VincentToups/emacs-utils/defn-readme.md

     (add-to-list 'load-path <Location/of/files/>)

 You should then be able to `(require 'defn)` and execute the examples in this document and/or play with the library.
+Note that like most other macro-heavy Elisp projects (like the partial Common Lisp implementation) this library performs best when byte-compiled.

 ### Destructuring Bind ###